-Grades at Case Western Reserve University are issued on the following scale with good standing based on the Academic Standing Regulations presented in the section on Academic Policies and Procedures and the requirement of a 2.000 average for graduation.
+Grades at Case Western Reserve University are issued on the following scale, with good standing based on criteria presented in the section on Academic Standing Regulations and the requirement of a 2.000 average for graduation.
 Academic averages are computed by dividing the number of quality points earned by the number of hours completed, excluding transfer credit, credit based on examinations (AP, IB, proficiency, etc.), and courses graded P/NP.

 |Letter Grade||Meaning||Quality Points||Notes|

 |F||Failure||0||This grade will be given for academic failure as well as failure to attend class without formally withdrawing|

 |W||Withdrawal for a class|

 |WD||Withdrawal from all classes during a given semester|

 |P||Passing in a Pass/No Pass Course|